GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump

 \section{Corner plot: Double disc fit}

-\autoref{fig:datafitmcmc} shows the corner plot for fit to the \gaiawise{}[RC] dataset, assuming a double disc model.
-Here we fit for the scale-length, scale-height of two independent exponential discs, with one of these allowed to flare (see Model 2 in \autoref{tab:bestfitdatamodel}).
+Fig. \ref{fig:datafitmcmc} shows the corner plot for fit to the \gaiawise{}[RC] dataset, assuming a double disc model.
+Here we fit for the scale length, scale height of two independent exponential discs, with one of these allowed to flare (see Model 2 in \autoref{tab:bestfitdatamodel}).
 We do not fit for the warp in this model.